canyongbs/advisingapp/docs/creating-new-campaign-blocks.md

 2. Create a block file in `app-modules/campaign/src/Filament/Blocks` following the existing files as a guide.
 Name this file something like `{Action}Block`.
 Then associate this file's `editFields` function to the new case in `getEditFields`.

+3. Add the block to the `blocks` function in the enum.
+This function controls the ordering and display of the blocks.

-3. Create a new step summary blade file in `resources/views/filament/forms/components/campaigns/actions` called `{slug}.blade.php`.
+4. Create a new step summary blade file in `resources/views/filament/forms/components/campaigns/actions` called `{slug}.blade.php`.
 This file will display the summary of the block at the end of creating an action.
 Follow the existing files for examples on styling.

-4. Create a function in the model file referenced in step 1 called `executeFromCampaignAction` it should accept `CampaignAction` as a parameter: `CampaignAction $action`:
+5. Create a function in the model file referenced in step 1 called `executeFromCampaignAction` it should accept `CampaignAction` as a parameter: `CampaignAction $action`:
     ```php
    public static function executeFromCampaignAction(CampaignAction $action): bool|string
    ```
    This function is the main working area of the block.
 Refer to the existing blocks for suggestions on how to structure the code.
 Add this new function to the enum's `executeAction`.

-5. Add the block to the `blocks` function in `app-modules/campaign/src/Filament/Resources/CampaignResource/Pages/CreateCampaign`.
-This function controls the ordering and display of the blocks.

 By filling in the enum's functions you should successfully integrate a new block.